Ada-Developers-Academy/core-unit-1/intro-to-git/activity-git-history.md

 Repeat the same process described in Part 1.
 However, the goal for part 2 is to describe the steps to pull and push commits, and diagram what Git "looks like" at each step.

 Each member will pick one of the commits in the Setup section.
-These specific commits will only have the detail of the commit hash.
+The only detail provided for these commits is the commit hash.

 ### Part 2 Setup